open-neuromorphic/snn-book/README.md

 The book is open source, under [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 You're more than welcome to help us out by pointing out and suggesting improvements;
 and we warmly welcome pull requests to improve the book https://github.com/open-neuromorphic/snn-book.
-In you have made significant peer-reviewed contributions to a chapter, then following the approval of the existing authors of that chapter, your name will be included in the author list in subsequent versions of the book.
+If you have made significant peer-reviewed contributions to a chapter, then following the approval of the existing authors of that chapter, your name will be included in the author list in subsequent versions of the book.